oogles/vagrant-django/docs/config.rst

 * The name of the virtualenv created.
 * The location of the ``env.py`` Python settings file: ``<project root>/<project name>/env.py``.
 It is assumed this is the directory containing ``settings.py``.

 This means that the name given must be valid for each of those uses.
+E.g. names incorporating hyphens should use underscores instead (use ``project_name`` instead of ``project-name``).

 .. _conf-env-sh: